 top of page

-I understood the importance of a simple smile very early in my life.
+I understood the importance of a simple smile early in my life.
 My dental imperfections made me a very self-conscious and shy child growing up.
 Crowded teeth and a love for chocolates made me an early visitor to the dentist.
-I vividly remember Dr. XXXX, who knew exactly how to handle a scared and shy child like myself.
-An Orthodontist by specialization, he made the procedure so painless and fun that I looked forward to going to his clinic every time.
+I vividly remember Dr. XXXX, who knew how to handle a scared and shy child like me.
+An Orthodontist by specialization, he made the procedure so painless and fun that I looked forward to attending his clinic every time.
 This transformation boosted my confidence, and I felt like a different person with a new, much more favorable appearance.
 This experience left such a positive imprint on me that dentists became my heroes, and I have seen dentistry as an especially glorious calling ever since.
 Over time, what was initially a childhood fantasy turned into my reality.
 Before choosing a career, I volunteered at Dr. XXXX’s clinic to further explore the field after high school. ”Philosophy begins in wonder,” said Plato, and so did my romance with Dentistry.
 This past year, I have been making a new home with my husband in Chicago and giving my all to learn everything I can about dentistry in the USA.
+I am an Indian Dentist who is incredibly determined to succeed.

 After completing dental school, I hope to pursue a fellowship in Dental Oncology.
-My extremely high motivation to pursue this area of dentistry was enhanced further by helping my uncle deal with and ultimately survived oral cancer – nothing has ever brought me such profound joy as this personal experience in dentistry.
-I have also worked with cancer patients as a volunteer at the AIMS cancer center in India.
-I am very well-read, generally speaking, in radiotherapy, chemotherapy, and surgery for head and neck cancer.
+My extremely high motivation to pursue this area of dentistry was enhanced further by helping my uncle deal with and survive oral cancer – nothing has ever brought me such profound joy as this personal experience in dentistry.
+I have also volunteered with cancer patients at the AIMS cancer center in India.
+I am very well-read in radiotherapy, chemotherapy, and surgery for head and neck cancer.

 Throughout my practice, I have had the privilege of working with underserved populations and have gradually come to understand the complexity of their challenges: an abysmal lack of awareness of the importance of dental hygiene and oral hygiene health care.
 I am passionate about teaching and research, and I look forward to someday serving in an academic institution where I can balance clinical, education, and research responsibilities.

-Very little is known about the field of Dental Oncology in India.
-Thus, I have the long-term goal of organizing workshops for dentists in India concerning how to care for these patients.
+Little is known about the field of Dental Oncology in India.
+Thus, I aim to organize workshops for dentists in India concerning how to care for these patients.
 I stay in touch and am involved with the cancer center where I volunteered in India.
 I look forward at some point to helping establish a specialized dental unit there for underserved populations, especially those hard-hit by oral cancer.

 I am a competitive applicant for your program because I am an experienced and hard-working dentist with five years of experience in India before coming to America.
 I feel confident and prepared for the rigors and commitment to succeed in a world-class dental program.